YodiHernando/AniPulse/README.md

 ### 🎯 Key Features

-- **📺 Comprehensive Anime Database**: Search and discover anime shows easily.
+- **📺 Comprehensive Anime & Movie Database**: Search and discover anime shows and movies easily.
 - **📊 Pulse Interactive Charts**: Visualize the quality of each season based on user ratings using aesthetic Recharts.
 - **📖 Episode Tracking**: Tap to dive deep into episode descriptions, durations, and scores.
+- **📂 Browse & Filter**: Browse by type (Series or Movies), filter by tabs (Newest, Trending, Top Rated, Upcoming), and narrow results by genre tags.
+- **🔍 Search with Filters**: Search by query and filter by type (TV Series or Movies).
+- **🎬 Movie Support**: View anime and movie detail pages with seasons, trailers, and ratings.
+- **🎥 Trailer Popup**: Watch YouTube trailers directly in a modal overlay.
-- **🕰️ Watch History**: Automatically saves your recently viewed anime.
+- **🕰️ Watch History**: Automatically saves your recently viewed anime in localStorage.
+- **👁️ Spoiler Guard**: Blurred content wrapper to hide episode/synopsis spoilers until you're ready.
 - **📱 100% Mobile Responsive**: A seamless experience across desktop, tablet, and mobile with intuitive touch elements (like horizontal scrolling rows and tap-to-expand cards).
-- **⚡ Lightning Fast**: Built with Vite and React Query for instantaneous data fetching and caching.
+- **⚡ Lightning Fast**: Built with Vite, React Query, and smooth Framer Motion page transitions.

 ---